-- Due to toxic vapours in the spray liquid tank, climbing into the spray liquid tank is always forbidden. - Repair work in the spray liquid tank must only be carried out by a specialist workshop! - As a general rule, only carry out maintenance or repair work or cleaning when - the drive is switched off - o the tractor engine has come to a complete stop - the ignition key has been removed - the machine connector has been removed from the onboard computer - Regularly check the nuts and bolts for firm seating and retighten them as necessary. - Secure the raised machine and/or raised machine parts against unintentional lowering before performing any cleaning, maintenance or repair work on the machine. - When replacing work tools with blades, use suitable tools and gloves. - Dispose of oils, greases and filters in the appropriate way. - Disconnect the cable to the tractor generator and battery before carrying out electrical welding work on the tractor and on attached machines. - Spare parts must meet at least the specified technical requirements of AMAZONEN-WERKE.
+- Due to toxic vapours in the spray liquid tank, climbing into the spray liquid tank is always forbidden. - Repair work in the spray liquid tank must only be carried out by a specialist workshop! - As a general rule, only carry out maintenance or repair work or cleaning when - o the drive is switched off - o the tractor engine has come to a complete stop - the ignition key has been removed - the machine connector has been removed from the onboard computer - Regularly check the nuts and bolts for firm seating and retighten them as necessary. - Secure the raised machine and/or raised machine parts against unintentional lowering before performing any cleaning, maintenance or repair work on the machine. - When replacing work tools with blades, use suitable tools and gloves. - Dispose of oils, greases and filters in the appropriate way. - Disconnect the cable to the tractor generator and battery before carrying out electrical welding work on the tractor and on attached machines. - Only use genuine AMAZONE replacement hoses which stand up to chemical, mechanical and thermal requirements.
+Only use hose clamps made from V2A for installation. - Spare parts must meet at least the specified technical requirements of AMAZONEN-WERKE.
 This is ensured through the use of genuine AMAZONE spare parts. - When repairing field sprayers which have been used for liquid fertiliser application with ammonium nitrate / urea solution, observe the following points: